nirban07/lokka-mcp-server/ExistingServer.md

-# Host bring-your-own (BYO) MCP servers on Azure Functions
+# Host your existing MCP server on Azure Functions
 If you have already have a server built with [Anthropic's MCP SDKs](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file#model-context-protocol-servers), this document provides guidance on how to prepare the MCP server for deployment as a custom handler on Azure Functions.
 Only **stateless** servers that use the **streamable http** transport are supported at the moment.

 ## Prerequisites